GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

       Sec-CH-UA-Mobile: ?1
       Sec-CH-UA-Platform: "Android"
       ```
-1. The server can ask the browser to send additional client hints with the
+1. The server can ask the browser to send additional client hints, such as the device model, with the
-   `Accept-CH` response header, such as the device model.
+   `Accept-CH` response header.
 For example:
    `Accept-CH: Sec-CH-UA, Sec-CH-UA-Mobile, Sec-CH-UA-Platform, Sec-CH-UA-Model`
 1. The browser applies policies and user configuration to determine what data
    is allowed to return to the server in subsequent request headers.
 For